 Types of Trapped nerve

-Pain spreads into the leg or the arm, generally below the knee or the elbow.
-The pain is often associated with altered sensations, such as pins & needles, burning or numbness.
-Coughing and sneezing can make the limb pain worse.
-We call this ‘Impulse’ pain the limb pain is the main or dominant pain compared to the back or neck pain.
+In addition to pain, individuals with trapped nerves may experience altered sensations, such as pins & needles, burning, or numbness.
+Coughing and sneezing can also make the limb pain worse, which is referred to as ‘Impulse’ pain.
+Limb pain is often the main or dominant pain compared to back or neck pain.

 What is a prolapsed disc?
 And what it has to do with nerve pain.